Percentage of Rain on Weather Apps: A Meteorologist Explains

 What the Rain Percentage Doesn’t Mean

-According to the National Weather Service (NWS), the official definition of the percent chance of rain—AKA the Probability of Precipitation—is the statistical probability that a specific area in a forecast zone will receive at least 0.01 inches of precipitation in the specified time period.
+According to the National Weather Service (NWS), the Probability of Precipitation is the statistical likelihood that a specific location within a forecast zone will receive at least 0.01 inches of precipitation during the forecast period.

 Here’s How You Calculate the Percent Chance of Rain